Understanding Principal Component Analysis (PCA): Theory

 Basic Concept

-Principal component analysis is a method that captures the concept of information contained in multidimensional data in terms of “variance” and defines new features without losing any information.
-First, for simplicity, we will explain principal component analysis based on two-dimensional data.
-Consider the projection of 2-dimensional data $\bm{x} = (x_1, x_2)^\T$ onto the following axes That is, the original 2-dimensional data is substituted into the following equation to make it 1-dimensional data.
+Principal component analysis is a method that captures the concept of information contained in multidimensional data as “variance” and defines new features without losing information.
+For simplicity, let’s first explain principal component analysis based on two-dimensional data.
+Consider projecting two-dimensional data $\bm{x} = (x_1, x_2)^\T$ onto the following axis.
+That is, the original two-dimensional data is substituted into the following equation to become one-dimensional data.

-As an example, assuming three projection axes (a), (b), and (c) in the figure below, the observed two-dimensional data are projected onto each axis, and the extent to which the data are scattered is indicated by the black arrow .
+As an example, the figure below assumes three projection axes (a), (b), and (c), projects the observed two-dimensional data onto each axis, and shows the range over which the data spreads with black arrows <—->.

-In this way, principal component analysis finds the projection axis that maximizes the variance of the data and projects the data onto it, thereby reducing the dimensionality of the data without losing as much information as possible.
-In particular, the projection axis with the largest variance is called the “first principal component,” and the projection axis with the largest variance under conditions orthogonal to the first principal component is called the “second principal component.
+In this way, principal component analysis finds the projection axis where the variance of the data is maximized, and projects onto it, thereby reducing dimensions while losing as little information from the data as possible.
+In particular, the projection axis where variance is maximized is called the “first principal component,” and the projection axis where variance is maximized under the condition of being orthogonal to the first principal component is called the “second principal component.”

 Formulation of Principal Component Analysis

-The $n$ observed 2D data are represented as follows.
+The $n$ observed two-dimensional data points are expressed as follows.

 \begin{align}